Custody & Justice

 We used our extensive experience supporting custody contracts in the immigration sector to understand the Home Office’s requirements and work through them with the client to develop compelling narrative and responses to each bid question.
 We additionally ensured each response was evidence-based with the client’s capabilities and significant experience, and the value their service could bring to both detainees and the Home Office.

 This was a successful project for the client, resulting in a contract win.

-A social enterprise commission Kittle Group to support nine tenders to the Ministry of Justice for the provision of a range of services in the West Mercia region providing practical and emotional support to those convicted of crime or at risk of offending.
-These nine selection questionnaires involved evidencing the client’s experience and successes in turning around people’s lives and reducing recidivism.
-All nine were successful.
+A social enterprise commissioned us to support nine tenders to the Ministry of Justice for the provision of a range of services in the West Mercia region providing practical and emotional support to those convicted of crime or at risk of offending.
+These nine selection questionnaires involved evidencing the client’s experience and successes in turning people’s lives around and reducing recidivism.

-Our support involved working with client’s subject matter experts to understand their services and solution to the Ministry of Justice’s requirements, and then gathering the right level of evidence to demonstrate how their approach and experience would make a real difference in the women’s lives.
-This was a successful project for the client, winning the contract.
+We worked with the client’s subject matter experts to gather the right level of evidence to demonstrate how their approach and experience would make a real difference in the women’s lives.